felias-fogg/PETPreformBoard/readme.md

 Now we start from the right, where we see the bottom of the ICSP header.
 Then there are SMD pads for an *optional* ***SQ-MIN-200*** or ***SQ-SEN-200*** vibration sensor.
 These are extremely sensitive, but also a bit expensive.
 Directly right to the pads are two through-hole pads that can be used for an alternative ***SW-18010*** vibration sensor, which is less expensive but also less sensitive.

 The resistor **R7** is the pull-up for the vibration switch.
-The SW-18010 is usually open, but the SQ-xxx-200 switche is usually closed.
+The SW-18010 is usually open, but the SQ-xxx-200 switch is usually closed.
 So, 3MΩ seems to be a good value, limiting the quiescent current to roughly 1 µA.
-The resistors **R2**-**R6** are current limiting resistors for the dot matrix display rows. **R1** (10kΩ) is the usual pullup for the reset line and **C1** (100nF) is the blocking capacitor for the MCU.
+The resistors **R2**-**R6** are current limiting resistors for the dot matrix display columns. **R1** (10kΩ) is the usual pullup for the reset line and **C1** (100nF) is the blocking capacitor for the MCU.

 **R9** (10kΩ) is the pull-up for the MOSFET gate and **R8** (150Ω) is the current limiiting resistor for the MOSFET.
 These two are, of course only necessary if one uses the MOSFET.